ViscousTests/website/content/docs/lifestyle-optimizations/mice.md

       when hitting the front part of it.
       This is more annoying than it sounds.
  - For me, this mouse felt pretty good in my hand.
 If anything a bit big.
+ - Buttons are plentiful and easy to reach for the most part.

+### Turtle Beach Kone Wireless XP

+ - Amazing software, seems like all settings can be stored in mouse memory as well
+ - Many buttons, including cool "easy shift" button that is very easy to use with thumb
+ - Kinda small for my hand to palm.
+ - "easy shift" button acts as thumb shelf, and my thumb feels too big for the shelf slot, just like the Logitech G502
+ - very cool lighting that seems to appear out of nowhere and gives the mouse depth

+I wish my hand fit this mouse better :(.

 ## To Try Perhaps?